12 Tips for Travelling to Krakow

 1. Plan your transfer to Krakow from the airport

-Airport transfers between the airport and Krakow are a key aspect when arriving in any city, as in some cases local airports are moderate distances from the centre.
+Transfers between the airport and Krakow are a key aspect when arriving in any city, as in some cases local airports are moderate distances from the centre.

-In the case of Krakow the distance from the historic centre to John Paul II Krakow-Balice International Airport is approximately 11 kilometres.
+In the case of Krakow, the distance from the historic centre to John Paul II Krakow-Balice International Airport is approximately 11 kilometres.

-2. Find accommodation in the historical centre
+2. Find accommodation in the historic centre

-Krakow is situated in the south of Poland, close to the border with the Czech Republic and has more than 750,000 inhabitants.
 The heart of the city will be the best place to stay during your trip.
-Not only will you be closer to the main attractions, such as the Jewish Quarter of Krakow, but you will also be able to enjoy the wonderful architecture.
+Not only because you will be closer to the main attractions, such as the Jewish Quarter of Krakow, but also because you will be able to enjoy its wonderful architecture.

 - High season: although you will meet many other travellers, the period from May to September.
 An ideal time of year, as temperatures are quite pleasant.